puppetlabs/puppet-docs/source/pe/3.0/quick_start.markdown

 ![the add class field][add_motd]

 * Do the same for the `win_desktop_shortcut` class.
 * Navigate to `agent1.example.com` (by clicking the "Nodes" link in the top nav bar and clicking `agent1`'s name), click the "Edit" button, and begin typing "motd" in the "classes" field; you can select the `motd` class from the list of autocomplete suggestions.
-Click the "Save changes" button after you have selected it.
+Click the "Update" button after you have selected it.

 ![assigning the motd class][assign_motd]

 * Note that the `motd` class now appears in the list of `agent1`'s classes.
-* Navigate to `windows.example.com`, click the edit button, and begin typing "`win_desktop_shortcut`" in the "classes" field; select the class and click the "save changes" button.
+* Navigate to `windows.example.com`, click the edit button, and begin typing "`win_desktop_shortcut`" in the "classes" field; select the class and click the "Update" button.
 * Note that the `win_desktop_shortcut` class now appears in the list of `windows.example.com`'s classes.
-* Navigate to the live management page, and select the "control Puppet" tab.
+* Navigate to the live management page, and select the "Control Puppet" tab.
 Use the "runonce" action to trigger a puppet run on both the master and the agents.
 This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.
 * **On the first agent node,** run `cat /etc/motd`.
 Note that its contents resemble the following:

         The operating system is CentOS